openebs/website/website/src/blogs/2018-12-14-openebs-snapshots-using-kubectl.md

 ### Restore Snapshot:

 Now that we have created a snapshot, we can restore it to a new PVC.
 To do this, we need to create a special StorageClass implemented by snapshot-provisioner.
 We will then create a PersistentVolumeClaim referencing this StorageClass to dynamically provision a new PersistentVolume.
-An annotation on the PersistentVolumeClaim will communicate to **snapshot-provisioner** where to find the information it needs to deal with the OpenEBS API server to restore the snapshot.
+An annotation on the PersistentVolumeClaim will communicate to **`Snapshot-provisioner`** where to find the information it needs to deal with the OpenEBS API server to restore the snapshot.
 The StorageClass can be defined according to the code below.
 Here, the provisioner field in the spec defines which provisioner should be used and what parameters should be passed to that provisioner when dynamic provisioning is invoked.

     kind: StorageClass
     apiVersion: storage.k8s.io/v1